 Food Safety Recognition Agreements (Arrangements) with other countries

-Food safety recognition agreements (arrangements) can be mutual, meaning both countries recognise each other’s food safety regulatory systems as comparable (equivalent) to their own, or they can be unilateral, meaning that only one country out of the two will recognise the other country’s food safety systems.
+Food safety recognition agreements (arrangements) can be mutual, meaning both countries recognise each other’s food safety regulatory systems as comparable (equivalent) to their own, or they can be unilateral, meaning only one country out of the two will recognise the other country’s food safety systems.
 Australia is able to recognise another country’s food safety system as comparable (equivalent) to our own.
 This may involve reviewing that country’s domestic food safety regulatory system to determine whether it provides similar protection to consumers to that of Australia.
-And the ‘other country’ may also decide to recognise Australia’s strong food safety system.
+The ‘other country’ may also decide to recognise Australia’s strong food safety system.

 Food safety recognition arrangements have several benefits, including: